Home Depot sales cool along with real estate market

 Those declines can ripple out to companies that sell materials like Home Depot and its rival, Lowe’s, which slid in tandem with Home Depot in early trading.

+The latest numbers also show contracts to buy homes dipped to the lowest level since early 2014, and those declines were seen in every region of the country, including a 13.5 percent plunge in the South, which is generally the nation’s fastest growing region for housing.

+“A material slowdown in the housing market - where both sales and prices have been under pressure for some time - has stymied demand for home improvement products,” wrote Neil Saunders, managing director of GlobalData Retail.
+“In our view, this has likely affected the momentum of growth at Home Depot.”

 For the three months ended Feb.
 3, Home Depot earned $2.34 billion, or $2.09 per share, for the three months ended Feb.
-3. That’s far short of the per-share earnings of $2.22 Wall Street was looking for, according to a survey by FactSet.
+3. That’s far short of the per-share earnings of $2.22 Wall Street was looking for, according to a survey by FactSet, though an extra week in the period helped push profit and sales higher.

 A year ago the Atlanta home improvement retailer earned $1.78 billion, or $1.52 per share.